svmiller/svmiller.github.io/research/gss-guns.md

 ## Abstract

-Gun control is one of the most controversial public opinion debates in the United States and each new mass shooting raises the stakes involved in the debate.
-It is easy to assume gridlock that has blocked legislation on gun control follows because of the mass-level polarization on the topic of gun control.
-My analysis of 28 waves of General Social Survey data from 1972 to 2016 shows this is wrong.
-My analysis of the data generates four key findings: 1) GOP partisanship does not robustly reduce support for gun control; 2) most 'strong' Republicans actually support gun control; 3) polarization of attitudes about gun control is only partial and recent; and 4) our casual assumptions about regional variation in attitudes toward gun control need re-evaluation.
-I conclude with a discussion of the differences we observe between elite polarization and mass polarization and with implications for the future of gun control advocacy.
+*Objective*: Gun control is a classic case of policy gridlock and we commonly assume public opinion is at the foundation of this gridlock.
+However, public opinion analyses of attitudes about gun control often say little about the topic of gun control itself and do not fully leverage our long-running survey data to assess partisan, regional, and temporal trends on attitudes toward gun control. *Methods*: I use over 26 waves of General Social Survey data from 1972 to 2016 to analyze the main public opinion cleavages (partisanship, urban/rural distinctions, and Census regions) of gun control. *Results*: I find that partisanship and ruralness are not robust predictors of attitudes about gun control and that partisan polarization is only partial and recent.
+Further assumptions about regional variation in attitudes toward gun control need re-evaluation. *Conclusion*: Gun control policy gridlock says more about polarization at the elite-level than mass-level.
+Future research can also do well to assess issue-linkage concerns on specific gun control policy measures.

 ## Elsewhere